SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-integration-framework.md

 ## Overview

-Cloud SOAR's Integration Framework allows Sumo Logic and Cloud SOAR users to develop and extend integrations using a common, open and easy to use framework.
+The Integration Framework allows you to develop and extend integrations using a common, open, and easy-to-use framework.
 For increased security and isolation, each integration is executed in its own Docker container, which you can easily customize when you create the integration.

 Integrations are defined using two types of text files.
 The first type, the integration definition file, is used to define the properties of the product which the integration connects.
-This includes information such as the name, logo, connection parameters, test code and the Docker container used to execute the actions.
+This includes information such as the name, logo, connection parameters, test code, and the Docker container used to execute the actions.
 One integration definition file is required for each integration and serves as a container for all the actions that the integration will perform.

 The second type of file is an action definition file, which is used to define a single action that will be performed using the integration.
-Each integration action is defined in a separate action definition file, which will be associated by Cloud SOAR with the appropriate integration definition.
+Each integration action is defined in a separate action definition file, which will be associated with the appropriate integration definition.
 Action definition files are the files which contain the actual code which will be executed to perform the action.
-Supported languages include Perl, Python, PowerShell and Bash.
-In addition to the action code, action definition files also contain information such as the name, required and optional fields and the format in which the resulting information will be displayed.
+Supported languages include Perl, Python, PowerShell, and Bash.
+In addition to the action code, action definition files also contain information such as the name, required and optional fields, and the format in which the resulting information will be displayed.

 The following diagram shows the integration file hierarchy:

 <img src={useBaseUrl('img/cse/integration-framework-container.png')} alt="Integraton framework container" width="700"/>

 Defining integrations at the action level allows users have greater flexibility in customizing existing integrations and sharing new actions with other users.
-For example, you may choose to extend Sumo Logic existing RSA Netwitness integration to include an additional action which retrieves all network connections for a given host.
+For example, you may choose to extend the existing RSA Netwitness integration to include an additional action which retrieves all network connections for a given host.
 Once you create this new action, you can easily add it to the existing RSA Netwitness integration by uploading the new integration action file.

 You can also share this new action and use it to extend the functionality of the integration for others.
 The following diagram shows action file portability:

 <img src={useBaseUrl('img/cse/integration-framework-file-portability.png')} alt="Integration framework file portability" width="700"/>

 ## Integration framework file formats

 Both the integration definition file and the action definition file are YAML files.
-The following sections highlights the formats for each file type.
+The following sections highlight the formats for each file type.
 The [Example files](#example-files) section contains samples of completed integration definition and action definition files as a reference.

 ### Integration definition file format

 **\* ** Required fields

-* **name* ** [String]: Name of integration (should match action definition file)
+* **name* ** [String]: Name of integration (should match action definition file).
-* **version* ** [String]: File version number
+* **version* ** [String]: File version number.
-* **icon* ** [Base64 String]: Integration logo
+* **icon* ** [Base64 String]: Integration logo.
 * **script* **:
-   * **type* ** [String]: Code type (Python, Perl, PowerShell, or bash)
+   * **type* ** [String]: Code type (Python, Perl, PowerShell, or bash).
-   * **test_connection_code* ** [String]: #Code to test integration
+   * **test_connection_code* ** [String]: Code to test integration.
-* **docker_repo_tag* ** [String]: Docker repository tag
+* **docker_repo_tag* ** [String]: Docker repository tag.
-* **local_repo** [Boolean]: Define if Docker image is a local one
+* **local_repo** [Boolean]: Define if Docker image is a local one.
 * **configuration* **:
-   * **testable_connection* ** [Boolean]: Is test code present? (true/false)
+   * **testable_connection* ** [Boolean]: Is test code present (true/false).
-   * **require_proxy_config* ** [Boolean]: Is proxy available? (true/false)
+   * **require_proxy_config* ** [Boolean]: Is proxy available (true/false).
-   * **data_attributes* **: Fields required for configuration
+   * **data_attributes* **: Fields required for configuration.
-      * **<field_name>* ** [String]: Name of field which will be passed to code as environment variable
+      * **<field_name>* ** [String]: Name of field which will be passed to code as environment variable.
-         * **label* ** [String]: Label displayed in the UI
+         * **label* ** [String]: Label displayed in the UI.
-         * **type* ** [String]: Type of field
+         * **type* ** [String]: Type of field.
-         * **required* ** [Boolean]: Is the field required? (true/false)
+         * **required* ** [Boolean]: Is the field required (true/false).
-         * **validator** [String]: Input validator type
+         * **validator** [String]: Input validator type.
-         * **default** [String]: Default field value
+         * **default** [String]: Default field value.
-         * **values** [String]: List of possible values for a list field
+         * **values** [String]: List of possible values for a list field.
-   * **listing_attributes** Configuration fields to show in the resource table
+   * **listing_attributes** Configuration fields to show in the resource table.
-      * **<field_name>* ** [String]: Name of field which will be shown in the table
+      * **<field_name>* ** [String]: Name of field which will be shown in the table.
-      * **name* ** [String]: Name displayed in the column header
+      * **name* ** [String]: Name displayed in the column header.
 * **signature** [String]: Signature to indicate integration is the original one written by Sumo Logic.

 <details><summary>Notes on integration definition file fields</summary>

-* **name**<br/>Name displayed in the Cloud SOAR UI.
-It must match the ‘integration’ field of each action definition file added to the integration.
+* **name**<br/>Name displayed in the UI.
+It must match the `integration` field of each action definition file added to the integration.
-* **script: type**<br/>Indicates which code parser Cloud SOAR should use to execute the code within the integration and action definition files.
+* **script: type**<br/>Indicates which code parser should be used to execute the code within the integration and action definition files.
 All action definition files for the integration must use the same code language as defined in the integration definition file.
 Acceptable values are:
    * `bash`
    * `perl`
    * `powershell`
    * `python`
-* **script: test_connection_code**<br/>Code which can be used to test the integration through the Cloud SOAR UI by clicking on “Test Saved Settings”.
-Exiting with a value of “0” indicates success, while any other value will indicate failure.
+* **script: test_connection_code**<br/>Code which can be used to test the integration through the UI by clicking on **Test Saved Settings**.
+Exiting with a value of `0` indicates success, while any other value will indicate failure.
-* **docker_repo_tag**<br/>Docker repository tag of the image build the new container from.
-Can be from any local or remote repository configured on the Cloud SOAR server.
+* **docker_repo_tag**<br/>Docker repository tag of the image build the new container is from.
+Can be from any local or remote repository configured on the server.
-* **local_repo** true/false (Default false)<br/>Indicate that Docker image is a local one and not one present in SOAR Repository
+* **local_repo** true/false (Default false)<br/>Indicates that the Docker image is a local one and not one present in the repository.
 * **configuration: require_proxy_config**<br/>True/false value indicating whether a proxy configuration tab should be available in the UI for the integration.
-If the value is set to true and a proxy is configured in the UI, the parameter ‘proxy_url’ will be passed to the code on execution as Environment variable.
+If the value is set to true and a proxy is configured in the UI, the parameter `proxy_url` will be passed to the code on execution as an environment variable.
 * **configuration: data_attributes <field_name>**<br/>One <field_name> attribute should be added for each configuration parameter that will be required to configure the integration.
-For example, if a URL, username, and password are required to connect to an integrated solution, the attributes configuration: data_attributes: url, configuration:data_attributes:user_name and configuration:data_attributes:password should be added with their appropriate sub-attributes.
+For example, if a URL, username, and password are required to connect to an integrated solution, the attributes `configuration:data_attributes:url`, `configuration:data_attributes:user_name`, and `configuration:data_attributes:password` should be added with their appropriate sub-attributes.
 The <field_name> parameters will be passed to the code on execution.
 * **configuration: data_attributes: <field_name>: type**<br/>Acceptable values are:
    * `checkbox`
    * `list`
    * `number`
    * `password`
+   * `text`
    * `textarea`
-   * `text`
-* **configuration: data_attributes: <field_name>: validator**<br/>Acceptable values are: `url`, `ip`, `port`, `host`, `integer`.
+* **configuration: data_attributes: <field_name>: validator**<br/>Acceptable values are:
+   * `host`
+   * `integer`
+   * `ip`
+   * `port`
+   * `url`
-* **configuration: data_attributes: <field_name>: values**<br/>List of possible values for a list field in key:value format, where the key is the value which will be used as the input parameter and the value is the display value which will be shown in the list.
+* **configuration: data_attributes: <field_name>: values**<br/>List of possible values for a list field in key:value format, where the key will be used as the input parameter and the value is what will be shown in the list.
 For example:
+   * `domain: Domain`
    * `ip: IP Address`
-   * `domain: Domain`
    * `url: URL`<br/>In this example, if a user selected **IP Address** from the dropdown list, the value `ip` would be passed to the parameter at runtime as an environment variable.

 </details>